All Products

 Platform For AI:Mount storage

-EAS supports multiple storage mounting methods to attach model files, code files, or other configuration files to service instances.
-This feature enables data sharing among multiple instances.
-You can modify mounted files directly during model iteration or code updates without rebuilding the image, which reduces development and Operations and Maintenance (O&M) costs.
-This topic describes the mount types that EAS supports and how to configure them.
+EAS supports multiple storage mounting methods to attach model files, code files, or configuration files to service instances.
+This enables data sharing among multiple instances and direct file modification without rebuilding images, reducing development and O&M costs.

 Mount different types of storage